Table Of Contents

 Today, Dodgson’s satire appears to be backward looking because, after all, there are strong arguments that modern mathematics has triumphed.
 Coming back to the topic of interest here, stochastic processes also have triumphed in terms of being wholly adopted in mathematics and science and engineering, except for a relatively small contingent of empirically-minded scientists and engineers.
 Yet, recent mathematical arguments, described in tutorial fashion on pages 3.2.and 3.3 and further supported with references cited there, provide a sound logical basis for reversing this outcome, especially when the overwhelming evidence of practical, pragmatic, pedagogic, and overarching conceptual advantages provided in the 1987 book and expanded on pages 3.2 and 3.3 here, is considered.
 The present dominance of the more abstract and less realistic stochastic process theory might be viewed as an example of the pitfalls of what has become known as groupthink or the inertia of human nature that resists changes in thinking, which is discussed in considerable detail based on numerous historical sources on Page 7.

 Before presenting the several letters comprising the debate, including the standalone article “Ensembles in Wonderland”, the final letter to SP Forum in the debate is reproduced here first to provide hindsight, especially for interpreting “Ensembles in Wonderland”.
-The bracketed text, e.g., [text], below was added at the time this material was posted on this website to enhance clarity.
+The bracketed text, e.g., [text], below was added to the published debate specifically for this book to enhance clarity.

 3.6.1 Preliminary Material